-Because the sweater I used ended up being rather short, I wasn’t able to overlap the fabric as much as I would have liked, and as a result, the cover often kind of gapes open after use, so I’m planning to add some Velcro to help it stay closed.
+Because the sweater I used ended up being rather short, I wasn’t able to overlap the fabric as much as I would have liked.
+As a result, the cover often kind of gapes open after use.
+I’m planning to add some Velcro to help it stay closed.

 The silhouettes look nice when I draw the curtains to keep the sun from glaring on my laptop screen. 🙂

-The top of a slideout makes the perfect place for hanging an evergreen garland.
-One of these days I may spring for some fresh cut greenery, but for now I am content with this kind.
+The top of a slideout makes the perfect place for hanging evergreen garland.
+One of these days I may spring for some fresh cut greenery, but for now I am content with this fake.
 It makes a great place to hang Christmas ornaments, and then after Christmas I will remove the ornaments and enjoy the lights all winter.

 Altogether my Christmas/winter decorations don’t take up very much space, but they help me feel festive during the winter months! 🙂